lsoft/DpdtInject/README.md

 Please make note: parameters with `out` modifier will not appear in `arguments`.

-`StartSessionSafely` return a newly created `Guid`.
+`StartSessionSafely` returns a newly created `Guid`.

-`FixSessionSafely` is invoked at the eng of proxied-method.
+`FixSessionSafely` is invoked at the end of proxied-method.
 Its arguments:

 0. `sessionGuid` contains a Guid that earlier has been returned from `StartSessionSafely`
 0. `takenInSeconds` contains a time (a fraction of seconds) that has been spent in decorated member